Five solae

-The three solae or five solae (quinque solae from the Latin sola, lit. "alone"; occasionally Anglicized to five solas) of the Protestant Reformation are a foundational set of Christian theological principles theorized to be central to the doctrines of justification and salvation as taught by the Lutheranism, Reformed and Evangelical branches of Protestantism, as well as in some branches of Baptist and Pentecostalism.
+The three, four or five solae (quinque solae from the Latin sola, lit. "alone"; occasionally Anglicized to five solas) of the Protestant Reformation are a foundational set of Christian theological principles theorized to be central to the doctrines of justification and salvation as taught by the Lutheran, Reformed and Evangelical branches of Protestantism, as well as in some branches of Baptist and Pentecostalism.

 Each sola represents a key belief in these Protestant traditions that is putatively distinct from the theological doctrine of the Catholic Church, although they were not assembled as a theological until the 20th century.
 The Reformers are known to have only stated two of the five solae clearly.
 Even today there are differences as to what constitutes the solae, how many there are, and how to interpret them to reflect the Reformers' beliefs.

 History

+According to theologian Volker Leppin, while the sola-formulations can be found in medieval theology, these did not imply the sharp exclusiveness or contrast that Martin Luther employed; they referred to a primary or activating component, for example "their sola gratia did not exclude the presence of meritorious human works."

+Martin Luther's thelogical development in the 1510s has been characterized a progression of solae as logical consequences: first solus Christus, then sola gratia, then sola fide, finally sola scriptura.

-The solae were not systematically articulated together as a set of five until the 20th century; however, sola gratia and sola fide were used in conjunction by the Reformers themselves.
+The solae were not systematically articulated together as a set of five until the 20th century; however, sola gratia and sola fide were used in phrases by the Reformers themselves.
 In 1554, for example, Philip Melanchthon wrote, "sola gratia justificamus et sola fide justificamur" ("only by grace do we justify and only by faith are we justified").
 All of the solae appear in writings by the Protestant Reformers, but they are not catalogued together by any.

 In 1916, Lutheran scholar Theodore Engelder published an article titled "The Three Principles of the Reformation: Sola Scriptura, Sola Gratia, Sola Fides" ("only scripture, only grace, only faith").
 In 1934, Swiss Reformed theologian Emil Brunner substituted Soli Deo gloriam for Sola Scriptura.

+In 1957, Lutheran theologian Eberhard Jüngel proposed four: solus Christus, solus gratia, solo verbo and sola fide.

 In 1958, historian Geoffrey Elton, summarizing the work of John Calvin, wrote that Calvin had "joined together" the "great watchwords".
 Elton listed sola fide with sola gratia as one term, followed by sola scriptura and soli Deo gloria.
-Later, in commenting on Karl Barth's theological system, Brunner added Christus solus to the litany of solas while leaving out sola scriptura.
-The first time the additional two solae are mentioned is in Catholic theologian Johann Baptiste Metz's 1965, The Church and the World.
+Later, in commenting on Karl Barth's theological system, Reformed theologian Emil Brunner added Christus solus to the litany of solas while leaving out sola scriptura.
+The five solae are taken from a comment on Luther and Calvin in Catholic theologian Johann Baptiste Metz's 1965, The Church and the World.